bjankord/CSS-Coding-Standards/README.md

     --------------------------------------*/
     .btn {...}
     .btn--primary {...}

+## Preprocessors

+My CSS preprocessor of choice is Sass using the Scss syntax.
+I'm still forming my ideas on best practices for Scss.

+Below are some rough ideas.

+### Scss File Structure
+    root/css/
+    └── style.scss
+        ├── globals
+        │   ├── _variables.css.scss
+        │   └── _mixins.css.scss
+        │
+        ├── custom fonts
+        ├── reset or normalize
+        ├── base (may not need reset or normalize if base is thoughrough) ├── layout
+        └── modules
+        │   ├── alerts
+        │   └── …
+        │
+        └── states (mainly JS states, other states should follow the styles they are affecting)

 ## Additional recommendations
 * Avoid using IDs for styling.
 IDs can be used for anchor links, though do not use them for styling.
 The specifity they add can be difficult work with.